zahlio/scrapoxy/docs/standard/providers/digitalocean/create_image/index.rst

 Step 3: Change the configuration of droplet
 ===========================================

-Choose an image *Ubuntu 16.04.1 x64*:
+Choose an image *Ubuntu 16.04.3 x64*:

 .. image:: step_2a.jpg

-Choose the smallest size:
+Choose the smallest size on *Standard Droplets*:

 .. image:: step_2b.jpg